divyan7982/Expense-Tracker/README.md

 - HTML5: The markup language used for structuring the app.
 - CSS3: Stylesheets used to design the app layout and appearance.

-##Toggle Dark Mode
+## Toggle Dark Mode
 The Expense Tracker Web App also supports dark mode to provide a more comfortable viewing experience, especially during low-light conditions.
-To toggle dark mode, click on the "Dark Mode" button located at the top-right corner of the application.
+To toggle dark mode, click on the "Dark Mode" button located at the bottom of the application.

 ![image](https://github.com/divyan7982/Expense-Tracker/assets/131895243/3023c57b-9733-41b8-9594-9fa1bb09223c)